FlagOpen/FlagData/README.md

 ![pipeline](pipeline.png)

 ## News
+- [June 13st, 2024] FlagData v3.0.0 update, supports multiple data types, dozens of operator pools for DIY, and generates high-quality data with one click
 - [Dec 31st, 2023] FlagData v2.0.0 has been upgraded
 - [Jan 31st, 2023] FlagData v1.0.0 is online!